wavefrontHQ/docs/pages/doc/csp_accounts-service.md

 </tr>
 <tr>
 <td>Permissions</td>
 <td>Individual permissions assigned to this service account.
-Assign the service account with the <strong>Proxies</strong> permission, so that you can use it for the proxy setup of an integration that authenticates with an Operations for Applications API token.</td>
+Assign the service account with the <strong>Proxies</strong> permission, so that you can use it for the proxy setup of an integration that authenticates with a Tanzu Observability API token.</td>
 </tr>
 </tbody>
 </table>